-When it comes to comfort, there is nothing more important than correct fit to ensure that weight is loaded on your hips and not shoulders.
+When it comes to comfort, there is nothing more important than correct fit to ensure that weight is properly loaded onto hips and not shoulders.

 ATLAS ATHLETE PACK FEATURES: